Kadry-jr/AI-Data-Science-Instant-/Ways to improve performance optimization in Database.md

      Proper indexing can significantly improve query performance by allowing the database engine to quickly locate and retrieve data.
 Identify frequently queried columns and create appropriate indexes to speed up SELECT, JOIN,        and WHERE clauses.

-2. ### Query Optimization:

-   Write efficient SQL queries by minimizing the use of functions, avoiding unnecessary joins, and optimizing WHERE clauses.
-Analyze query execution plans and use tools like EXPLAIN to identify bottlenecks and optimize query         performance.
+2. ### Normalization and Denormalization: Normalize the database structure to reduce redundancy and improve data integrity.
+However, judiciously denormalize where necessary to reduce the need for joins and improve query performance.

 3. ### Table Partitioning: